 The OTU code, (Personal Unexcused absence), (red background), is used to excuse personal commitment absences such as non-health related appointments that cannot be scheduled outside of school hours or when no Warranted Absence form has been completed.

 Gunn High School complies with the State of California Education Code and, as such, this OTU code is not recognized by the State of California as an excused absence.
 Once a student has 3 OTU codes on their attendance record, they will be considered truant and a truancy letter will automatically be generated by the system and sent home.
 Also, with this OTU code, teachers are not obligated to grant credit for assignments, nor permit a student to make up tests they may miss while absent for this personal reason.

 Absences without parent, guardian or school approval shall be marked as cuts.
 Consequences for cuts (per semester):

 - One, two, and three cuts: If possible, parents shall be notified via auto dialer for each absence.
 Truancy Letter #1 will also be sent home after the third cut.

-- Four cuts: At the fourth cut, the student will be assigned to Thursday School.
-It is the student’s responsibility to clear any absences before the Thursday School date.
-Truancy letter #2 will be sent home at the fourth cut.
+- Six cuts: At the sixth cut, the student will be assigned to Tuesday/Thursday School.
+It is the student’s responsibility to clear any absences before the Tuesday/Thursday School date.
+Truancy letter #2 will be sent home at the sixth cut.

-- Five cuts: Truancy Letter #3 will be sent home.
+- Ten cuts: Truancy Letter #3 will be sent home.